Demerak/Demerak/README.md

 #### Work-Related Project
 *	Leading data insight efforts to support the deployment of a new plant, I extract data and store it locally in a DuckDB database to enable local analysis.
 I then translate these insights into actionable recommendations.
-*	Developed a React-based dashboard that effectively presented our data, including previously inaccessible competitor analysis data, in an easy-to-understand format.
+*	Developed a React-based dashboard, supported by an Express.js backend, to effectively present our data, including previously inaccessible competitor analysis data, in an easy-to-understand format.
 This facilitated targeted regional improvements, strengthening our position and market share.
 * I developed data extraction tools using Python to automate manual reporting tasks, recurrently saving days' worth of effort and providing previously inaccessible data.
   * Created a user-friendly web tool to allow non-technical users to effectively access and work with system data.
 It's a web app that I made using Django to allow other employees to use my reporting tool.
 * Developed a standalone reporting tool to automatically track changes to parcel sorter machine settings that are difficult and time-consuming to monitor manually.